kwetiaw-goreng/kwetiaw-goreng.github.io/_posts/2022-05-22-Gameboy-Advance-Repair.md

 ![](/assets/images/gba/gba3.png)

-Looking arond on ebay and locally, I cant seem to find the parts so my only option is to look further east, way further!
+Looking around on ebay and locally, I cant seem to find the parts so my only option is to look further east, way further!
 Good old Aliexpress has everything, including the part that i needed.
 ![](/assets/images/gba/gba5.png)